JulienBacquart/MTW-MeSH-wiki/Home.md

 NLM has abandoned its *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations around the globe virtually empty-handed.
 Fortunately NLM provides a [linked data](https://id.nlm.nih.gov/mesh/) representation of the MeSH vocabulary.
 Thus I have decided, having years of experience with MeSH data processing, to develop an open source system for handling the translation workflow on behalf of the ***National Medical Library*** (**[NML](https://nlk.cz)**, Prague, Czech Republic).
 The MTW system has been used in production at NML since January 2019.

+## Advantages of using RDF data

+* RDF can contain complex structures without tables/schemas
+* ability to extend MeSH data models
+* eficient handling of MeSH data updates
+* usage of custom prefixes for the translations

 ## Main design goals

 * web application